Highlighting Keywords in Search Results with PHP

 Searching and Highlighting Matched Keywords

-This PHP code is to search keywords in title or description.
-If match found we call highlightKeywords() method to highlight the keyword in a bold font by adding HTML around the keyword.
+This PHP code is to search keywords in the title or description.
+If a match is found, we call the highlightKeywords() method to highlight the keyword in a bold font by adding HTML around the keyword.
 The code is,

 <?php